ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Gordon College Tuition Information

-If these numbers sound impossible, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts kick in.
+Remember, the displayed price of tuition doesn't tell the full story.
+Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts kick in.
 And, student loans can make theactual cost of attending college feel more doable until you're done with college.

-Gordon College is a private, religious institution, so it has the same tuition for students from Massachusetts as it does for residents from other states.
+Gordon College is a private, religious institution, so it has the same tuition for residents of Massachusetts as it does for students who live in other states.

 Explore other Massachusetts colleges